 If your NFP organisation wishes to name the trusts or endowments that have provided funding for your activity via your website, newsletters or in the media, please email firstname.lastname@example.org to request approval.

-As part of our commitment to IMPACT Philanthropy, we are identifying opportunities to support a limited number of NFP partners annually with longer term and deeper support designed to help them maximise their impact.
+As part of our commitment to IMPACT Philanthropy, we are identifying opportunities to support a limited number of non-profit organisations NFP partners annually with longer term and deeper support designed to help them maximise their impact.
 At Perpetual we have a number of programs in place to provide grants to organisations working towards crucial outcomes for the communities and sectors they serve.
 This year we are excited to announce two new programs as part of our 2018 program of funding, the new IMPACT Capacity grant program and the Innovation & New Solution grant programs will be offered again in 2019.